sinnie/learn_web_dev/c++/intro.md

 The `using` command informs the compiler to allow all names in the "std" (standard) namespace to be available without their prefix.
 The iostream file defines three names used in this program: `cout`, `cin`, and `endl`.
 All of these names are defined in the std namespace.

 Avoid using `using namespace std`.
 It's a good idea to be explicit in your code.
-Also, these namespaces are meant prevent collisions and is better for humans reading code as well as compilers.
+Also, these namespaces are meant prevent collisions.
+In addition, being explicit makes it easier for humans as well as compilers to understand your code.
 So, use the prefix like so: `std::cout`, `std::cin`, `std::endl`

-> `::` is called the _scope resolution operator_. :rainbow:
+> `::` is called the _scope resolution operator_. :rainbow: #The more you know.

 #### int main() { ... }
 Every C++ program has a main function, which is called by the OS when the program is executed by the computer.
 The curly braces represent a block.